Guide to the Literature Major

 - with a course that emphasizes the movement of peoples and texts across national borders.

 Courses that fulfill the pre- and post-1830, ICSP, and TTC requirements are clearly identified in English Course Listings.

-Finally, the required research seminar (English 397) teaches the students how to define topic, identify and evaluate sources, and craft an extended argument – crucial cognitive skills that also happen to be highly sought-after by employers.
+Finally, the required research seminar (English 397) teaches the students how to define a viable research topic, identify and evaluate sources, and craft an extended argument – crucial cognitive skills that also happen to be highly sought-after by employers.
 Students should register for English 397 during the junior or senior year, after successfully completing 4-6 300-level literature courses.

 Note that a single course can satisfy more than one major requirement.
 For instance, a class on Toni Morrison’s novels might count as a post-1830 course while also fulfilling the department’s American literature and ICSP requirements.
 Similarly, a particular version of English 397 might count as a pre-1830 course while also satisfying the TTC requirement.

 A worksheet to help you keep track of your progress through the English major is available here.